Variational and Geometric Structures of Discrete Dirac Mechanics: Introduction

 \section{Introduction}

 Dirac structures, which can be viewed as simultaneous generalizations of symplectic and Poisson structures, were introduced in \citet{Co1990a,Co1990b}.
-In the context of geometric mechanics~\citep{Ar1989, AbMa1978, MaRa1999}, Dirac structures are of interest as they can directly incorporate Dirac constraints that arise in degenerate Lagrangian systems~\citep{Ku1969}, interconnected systems~\citep{CevdS2003}, and nonholonomic systems~\citep{Bl2003}, and thereby provide a unified geometric framework for studying such problems.
+In the context of geometric mechanics~\citep{Ar1989, AbMa1978, MaRa1999}, Dirac structures are of interest as they can directly incorporate Dirac constraints that arise in degenerate Lagrangian systems~\cite{Di1950,Di1958a,Di1964,Ku1969,GoNe1979a,GoNe1979b,GoNe1980}, interconnected systems~\citep{CeScBa2003, Sc2006}, and nonholonomic systems~\citep{Bl2003}, and thereby provide a unified geometric framework for studying such problems.

-From the Hamiltonian perspective, these systems are described by implicit Hamiltonian systems, and a comprehensive review of Dirac structures in this setting can be found in~\citet{DavdS1999}.
-This approach is motivated by earlier work on almost-Poisson structures that describe nonholonomic systems using brackets that fail to satisfy the Jacobi identity~\citep{vdSMa1994, CaLeDi1999}.
-In the context of systems with symmetry, Dirac analogues of symplectic~\citep{BlRa2004} and Poisson~\citep{JoRa2008} reduction have been developed.
+From the Hamiltonian perspective, these systems are described by implicit Hamiltonian systems; see \citet{BlCr1997} and \citet{Sc1998} for applications of such a formulation to LC circuits and nonholonomic systems, and \citet{DaSc1998} for a comprehensive review of Dirac structures in this setting.
+This approach is motivated by earlier work on almost-Poisson structures that describe nonholonomic systems using brackets that fail to satisfy the Jacobi identity~\citep{ScMa1994}.
+These ideas are further extended to define port-Hamiltonian systems, which are intended to model interconnected systems~(see \citet{Sc2006} for a survey of such applications).

-On the Lagrangian side, degenerate, interconnected, and nonholonomic systems can be described by implicit Lagrangian systems, which were introduced in the context of Dirac structures in \citet{YoMa2006a}.
-The corresponding variational description of implicit Lagrangian systems was developed in \citep{YoMa2006b}, with the introduction of the Hamilton--Pontryagin principle on the Pontryagin bundle $TQ\oplus T^*Q$, which yields the Legendre transformation, as well as Hamilton's principle for Lagrangian systems and Hamilton's phase space principle for Hamiltonian systems.
-Implicit Lagrangian systems with constraints and external forces are described by the Lagrange--d'Alembert--Pontryagin principle, and in the presence of symmetries, the corresponding Lagrangian reduction theory was developed in \citep{YoMa2007}, and the cotangent bundle reduction theory in \citep{YoMa2008}.
-Generalizations of Dirac manifolds to Dirac anchored vector bundles provide a category that is closed under Dirac reduction, which provides the necessary setting for Dirac reduction by stages \citep{CeMaRaYo2008}.
+On the Lagrangian side, degenerate, interconnected, and nonholonomic systems can be described by Lagrange--Dirac (or implicit Lagrangian) systems introduced by \citet{YoMa2006a} in the context of Tulczyjew's triple~\citep{Tu1976a, Tu1976b} and a certain class of representations of Dirac structures called induced Dirac structures~\citep{DaSc1998}.
+The resulting Lagrange--Dirac equations generalize the Lagrange--d'Alembert equations for nonholonomic systems.
+The corresponding variational description of Lagrange--Dirac systems was developed in \citet{YoMa2006b}, with the introduction of the Hamilton--Pontryagin principle on the Pontryagin bundle $TQ \oplus T^*Q$, which yields the generalized Legendre transformation, as well as Hamilton's principle for Lagrangian systems and Hamilton's phase space principle for Hamiltonian systems. \citet{YoMa2006b} also introduced the Lagrange--d'Alembert--Pontryagin principle, a generalization of the Hamilton--Pontryagin principle, which yields Lagrange--Dirac systems with nonholonomic constraints.
+It also generalizes the Lagrange--d'Alembert principle for nonholonomic systems~(see, e.g., \citet{Bl2003}).